rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## Assembly of VT100 replica case

-The case was printed on a Bamboo Lab P1S printer using the STÖ-files provided by megardi.
+The case was printed on a Bamboo Lab P1S printer using the STL-files provided by megardi.
 I discovered that the different parts which have to be glued together did not always fit very well.
-So be prepared to use a lot of filler and do a lot sanding.
+So be prepared to use a lot of filler and do a lot of sanding.
 It took some time but in the end the result was quite good.
 I used a special filler for plastics to prepare for the final painting.
 I discovered that the original color of the VT100 was "oyster white" and by comparing a RAL color table with a picture of the inside of a real VT100 I found that RAL 1013 fits very well.

 Here are some pictures of the assembly process: